-This study uses two successive qualitative and quantitative approaches to capture the crises experienced by SMEs in Indonesia.
-Mixed-method research is advisable in social sciences since the problem or phenomenon is often complex (Creswell, 2009).
-At the same time, either one of the approaches is adequate to capture the whole picture (Benitez et al., 2022).
-Combining qualitative and quantitative also provide richer insights that could expand the literature related to the phenomenon under study (Creswell, 2009).
+This study used two successive qualitative and quantitative approaches to capture the crises experienced by SMEs in Indonesia.
+Mixed-method research is advisable in social sciences because problems or phenomena are often complex (Creswell, 2009).
+At the same time, either approach is adequate to capture the whole picture (Benitez et al., 2022).
+Combining qualitative and quantitative data also provides richer insights that could expand the literature on the phenomenon under study (Creswell, 2009).

-Phenomenological research is the most appropriate because the impact of the COVID-19 pandemic is unexplored and unexpected, and phenomenology can investigate the "lived experience" (Pietkiewicz & Smith, 2014) when SME owners try to save their businesses.
-This study used a phenomenological approach (i.e., qualitative study) followed by a quantitative study to verify the generalizability of the qualitative findings.
+Phenomenological research is most appropriate because the impact of the COVID-19 pandemic is unexplored and unexpected, and phenomenology can investigate the "lived experience" (Pietkiewicz & Smith, 2014) when SME owners try to save their businesses.
+This study used a phenomenological approach (i.e., a qualitative study), followed by a quantitative study, to verify the generalizability of the qualitative findings.
 We did not conduct a literature synthesis or formulate hypotheses before the field study because phenomenology requires researchers to be free from theories and concepts to prevent bias.
-Figure 1 depicts the overall research design, as Creswell (2009) suggested.
+Figure 1 depicts the research design suggested by Creswell (2009).